 Some types of parrots are much louder than others.
 Research what is normal for your particular species of bird.
 While normal parrot noise is annoying, is not a behavior problem but a sign that your parrot feels safe and loved.

-Parrots have different screams, just like kids have different cry's.
+Parrots have different screams, just like kids have different cries.
 What kind of scream does your bird make when it is scared or injured?

-We accidentally teach our bird to scream when we pay attention to the screaming.
-We insure that our bird screams more when ignore the bird when it is quiet.
+We accidentally teach our bird to scream when we pay attention to the bird when it's screaming.
+And, we accidentally make it worse by ignoring the bird when it is quiet and playing nicely.

 The solution to a screaming bird is to learn how YOU react when your bird is screaming.
 Good or bad, your bird must find your reaction to be rewarding.